 Starting with the year 10 career pathways program, students quickly identify their strengths/weaknesses, likes/dislikes and investigate the wide variety of education and training opportunities available to them.
 From this students develop their Senior Education and Training (SET) Plan which outlines specific targets and goals for year 11 and beyond.
 It forms the basis of their senior subject selection.

 Brisbane Bayside State College School offers a diverse range of subjects that can be studied in years 11 and 12.
 This reflects our commitment to meeting the learning needs of our student population.
 In years 11 and 12 students study six subjects.
 In addition to an English subject and a Mathematics subject, students choose four more subjects from a large range of subjects.
-Students may study Queensland Studies Authority subjects or select from a range of Authority-registered subjects.
-The former subjects may contribute towards an Overall Position (OP), whereas the latter do not.
+Students may study Queensland Curriculum and Assessment Authority (QCAA) General subjects or select from a range of QCAA Applied and/or Vocational Education and Training (VET) subjects.
+To obtain an ATAR a student can study up to 6 General subjects (minimum of 4) and then supplement this with one Applied subject.

 Our school community considers it very important that students graduate from our school with a worthwhile qualification therefore our senior years' program is geared toward rigorous study, complemented by a range of opportunities for students to broaden their experiences.
 Students whose intention is to go to university have the opportunity to access university study links.

-Students on a vocational pathway can elect to study vocational education and training (VET) subjects both on and off the campus.
-Alternative Pathways include opportunities such as school based apprenticeships and traineeships (SAT), attending external Queensland Studies Authority registered training organisations (RTOs such as TAFE) and work experience.
+Students on a vocational pathway can elect to study VET subjects both on and off the campus.
+Alternative Pathways include opportunities such as school based apprenticeships and traineeships (SAT), attending external Registered Training Organisation's (RTO's) such as TAFE, and work experience.
 Students on these pathways exit year 12 with a Queensland certificate of Education (QCE) that outlines both school and vocational studies.

 It is important to choose senior subjects carefully as your decisions may affect not only the types of careers you can follow later, but also your success and feelings about school.
 Even though there are many factors to consider, choosing your course of study can be made easier if you go about the task logically.

 It is helpful for you to have a few career choices in mind before choosing subjects.
 If you are uncertain about this at present, seek help in trying to choose subjects that will keep several career options open to you.
-Our Head of Senior Schooling, Mr Trent Crausaz, and Guidance Officer, Mrs Nicole Collins, will be able to help you get started.
+Our Head of Senior Schooling and Guidance Officer will be able to help you get started.

 You are advised to choose subjects: